 The Programs Committee plans and executes chapter programs to further professional development as well as provide networking opportunities.
 Educational programs address topics such as philanthropic traditions, ethics, diversity, best practices, and newest trends in fundraising.
 Programs take a variety of forms, including guest speakers on current topics, webinars, specialty workshops, conferences, and much more.
 Volunteers are involved with all aspects of the planning from choosing the topics to recruiting the speakers to publicizing the events.
 The committee meets as necessary by phone and e-mail throughout the year, and annually to finalize program calendar.
 All levels of experience is needed and welcome to make this committee a diverse and creative group.

-Contact: Brandy Flores, VP Programs
+Contact: Amy Nieto, VP Programs

 Youth in Philanthropy Committee

 From where will the next generation of philanthropists come?
 The obvious answer is from the youth of North America and the world.
 The same answer applies to the next generation of ethical fundraisers.
 AFP has an obligation to promote and encourage the involvement of young people in philanthropy and the profession of ethical fundraising.
 For AFP San Antonio, this starts right here in our own chapter.
 The Youth in Philanthropy Committee provides opportunities for youth throughout San Antonio to safely and ethically volunteer in impactful ways.
 Volunteers on this committee will establish opportunities for high school and college students to share their time and talents with member organizations.
 The committee meets as necessary by phone and email throughout the year, and in person twice annually.
 All levels of experience is needed and welcome to make this committee diverse and unique!